TylerLu/EDUGraphAPI-PHP/Basics of SSO/README.md

    ![proj01](Images/proj01.png)

+3. Make sure there's a file named .env on root folder of the project.
+If there's no such file, download it from [Laravel GitHub](https://github.com/laravel/laravel/blob/master/.env.example) and then rename it to .env.
+Run **php artisan key:generate** on **Terminal**.

-3. Run the application locally.
+4. Run the application locally.

-4. Click the Register link to register as a user.
+5. Click the Register link to register as a user.

    ![proj02](Images/proj03.png)

-5. Complete the form to add a user.
+6. Complete the form to add a user.

    ![proj02](Images/proj02.png)

-6. Once registered, you should see a blank page.
+7. Once registered, you should see a blank page.

 ![proj02](Images/proj04.png)